 Not many people try to pronounce the letter D like a Spanish native.
-This is totally fine because we can easily understand you and English natives if you pronounce it as you do in your mother tongue, although that sound doesn’t exist in Spanish.
+This is totally fine because we can understand you if you pronounce it as you do in your mother tongue, although that sound doesn’t exist in Spanish.
 Actually, the sound of English D is closer to a Spanish soft R.

 Improving the pronunciation of the letter D in Spanish is very simple and you can reduce your accent drastically with few tips.